Karl Friedrich Schinkel: Style

 Later, Schinkel expanded his stylistic range, embracing the Neo-Gothic in his Friedrichswerder Church (1824–1831).
 Schinkel's Bauakademie (1832–1836), his most important brick masonry building, seemed to point the way to more rationalist architecture, but nonetheless is full of terra cotta ornament, classical details, and extraordinary symbolic sculpture.
 It is far more similar to H.H.
 Richardson's Romanesque work than to any modernist building, and was one of the finest architectural school buildings ever built, precisely because it reflected a curriculum created by Schinkel and his colleagues.

 Schinkel is noted as much for his theoretical work and his unbuilt projects as for the relatively few buildings that were actually executed to his designs.
 Some of his merits are best shown in his unexecuted plans for the transformation of the Athenian Acropolis into a royal palace for the new Kingdom of Greece and for the erection of the Orianda Palace in the Crimea.
 These and other designs may be studied in his Sammlung architektonischer Entwürfe (1820–1837) and his Werke der höheren Baukunst (1840–1842; 1845–1846).
 He also designed the famed Iron Cross medal of Prussia and later Germany.

 He worked on an unpublished architectural treatise that might well have influenced modern architects, as it looked at construction in various materials and extolled beauty as the highest form of artistic expression.

-Schinkel built far fewer buildings than his contemporaries in England, France, the United States and Italy.
-Due to the difficult political circumstances – French occupation and the dependency on the Prussian king – and his relatively early death, he remains a kind of Schubertian, truncated genius, tragically taken from us by illness during a century that saw many artists die too early.